 What are your crown jewels?
 Which systems, if compromised, would cause existential harm?
 We quantify business impact across confidentiality, integrity, and availability.

-Combining all factors, we calculate the minimum control set required to keep your residual risk within acceptable bounds.
-This is YOUR poverty line—contextualized, quantified, and defensible.
+Combining all factors, we calculate the minimum control set required to keep your residual risk within acceptable bounds — and price it.
+This is YOUR poverty line: contextualized, quantified, and defensible.